rovony/SocietyPal/Admin-Local/3-Guides-V3-Consolidated/1-Setup-New-Project/Phase-1-Project-Setup/Step_00_AI_Assistant_Instructions.md

 - **HTTPS:** Automatic SSL certificates
 - **File Path:** Projects typically in `~/Projects/` or similar

 **AI Agent Note:** Herd automates PHP, Nginx, and database services.
-All `php artisan` commands should use `herd php artisan` prefix.
+All `php artisan` commands should use standard `php artisan` syntax.
 GUI interactions in Herd app require human assistance (marked with 🏷️ Tag Instruct-User 👤).

 **📖 Full Reference:** See `99-Tools/HERD-Guide-1.md` for comprehensive details.

+**🏷️ Tag Legend:** Steps or substeps marked with `🏷️ Tag Instruct-User 👤` require human interaction via GUI or browser.
+AI agents must prompt users for these tasks using the Step 00 Question Template. note that sometimes a step md file may have substeps reuqier human but otherwise can be done by you.

 ---